-You can access the Test Display mode by the same multi-level menu system that was used to enter Calibration, Configuration, and View Database mode.
+You can access the Test Display mode by the same multi-level menu system that was used to enter Reranging, Calibration, Configuration, and View Database mode.
 Entry to the Mode Select menu is made (from normal operating mode) by pressing the Next button.
-The display reads CALIB, the first item on the menu.
-Press the Next button three times to get to the fourth item on the menu, TST DSP.
+The display reads RERANGE.
+Use the Next button to get to TST DSP.
 Acknowledge your choice of this selection by pressing the Enter button.
 The display shows the first test segment pattern.
 You can step through the five patterns by repeated use of the Next button.
 You can abort the test at any time by pressing the Enter button.
 The five patterns are shown in Figure 31.